 How do I claim on travel insurance through a credit card?

 Because your travel insurance is generally underwritten by an insurance company and not actually by your credit card provider, you’ll need to claim directly with the insurer.
 However, your credit card provider should have a help centre that can direct you to where you need to make your claim.

 When an incident occurs overseas, you need to first report it to the relevant authorities (e.g. police in the case of theft or violence) or go directly to a hospital or other medical facility in the event of illness or injury.

-Many insurance providers will stipulate the time frame in which you can claim; within 30 days of your return to Australia is a common requirement.
+Many insurance providers will stipulate the time frame you can claim; within 30 days of your return to Australia is a common requirement.
 However, it’s always best that you claim as soon as possible.